- Details

 DOGE Cuts

-A dozen IHS buildings across India have been flagged by the Department of Government Efficiency (DOGE) for closure.
+A dozen IHS buildings across Indian Country have been flagged by the Department of Government Efficiency (DOGE) for closure.
 The buildings in question are located in six IHA service areas, including Bemidji, Navajo, California, Oklahoma, Nashville and Phoenix.
 The total cost of the annual leases on the facilities is around $1.9 million, with individual leases ranging from $22,240 to $1.07 million.
 It is unclear why the facilities are targeted for closure.